<big>Glossary of Painting Terms</big>(As of July 2003)

 Pigments that form a chemical bond with the binder through saponification.

-to achieve, resulting in favorable properties with optimal corrosion protection.
+to achieve favorable properties while providing optimal corrosion protection.

-Forced venting with air nozzles and compressed air during processing.
+Forced ventilation with air nozzles and compressed air during processing.

 Dissolving